HumanNeRF-SE: A Simple yet Effective Approach to Animate HumanNeRF with Diverse Poses: HumanNeRF-SE

 In summary, our method can be represented as:

 where $J$ represents the pose and $M_{\sigma}$ is the NeRF network which is similar to baselines for better comparison.
-We use $K$ to query the nearest weight of points $\mathbf{x}$ in the volume $V$.
-Our rigid deformation $D$ is a general mapping process, as it is not influenced by the training individual.
+We use $K$ to query the nearest weights of points $\mathbf{x}$ in the volume $\mathbf{V}$.
+Our rigid deformation $D$ is a general mapping process, and it is not influenced by the training individual.